pwa-builder/pwa-starter/README.md

 Many app stores, including the Microsoft Store and the Google Play Store support PWAs.
 To package your PWA for deployment to these app stores head back to https://pwabuilder.com/, put in your URL and hit `Build My PWA`.

+## Addons

+### Microsoft Graph Toolkit

+The [Microsoft Graph Toolkit](https://docs.microsoft.com/en-us/graph/toolkit/overview) is a collection of reusable, framework-agnostic web components and helpers for accessing and working with Microsoft Graph.
+The components are fully functional right of out of the box, with built in providers that authenticate with and fetch data from Microsoft Graph.

+### Authentication

+For Authentication you can use the [PWABuilder pwa-auth](https://github.com/pwa-builder/pwa-auth) web component.
+This component lets your users sign-in/sign-up using their Microsoft, Google, or Facebook account.
+Your app receives their email address, name, and profile picture.
+Built with ❤ by the PWABuilder team.

+😎 Bonus: It's super lightweight, pulling in the authentication libraries only when the user tries to sign-in with one.

+😎😎 Double bonus: It uses the new [Credential Management APIs](https://developers.google.com/web/fundamentals/security/credential-management) to speed through sign-ins without bulky pop-ups or redirects.

 ## Folder Structure

 ```